-Red Wings finish trip in dominating fashion, beat Columbus 6-1
+'Really happy': Red Wings finish trip in dominating fashion, beat Blue Jackets

 Columbus, Ohio - The road trip didn't turn out great for the Red Wings, but it's fair to say it was good.

-The Red Wings ended the four-game trip Saturday with a convincing 6-1 victory over the injury-decimated Columbus Blue Jackets.
+The Red Wings ended their four-game trip Saturday with a convincing, 6-1 victory over the injury-decimated Columbus Blue Jackets.

 "Great" would have likely constituted six, or so, points out of a possible eight.
 The Wings earned five points, with a 2-1-1 trip, defeating San Jose (Thursday) and Columbus to conclude the trip.